thenexthub/package-manager/Documentation/PackageCollections.md

 ## Using package collections

-With the `swift package-collection` command-line interface, CodiraPM users can subscribe to package collections.
+With the `codira package-collection` command-line interface, CodiraPM users can subscribe to package collections.
 Contents of imported package collections are accessible to any clients of [libCodiraPM](libCodiraPM.md).

-`swift package-collection` has the following subcommands:
+`codira package-collection` has the following subcommands:
 - [`add`](#add-subcommand): Add a new collection
 - [`describe`](#describe-subcommand): Get metadata for a collection or a package included in an imported collection
 - [`list`](#list-subcommand): List configured collections